simeyc/advent-of-code-2023/README.md

 # advent-of-code-2023

-Solutions for Advent of Code 2023 (https://adventofcode.com/).
+Python solutions for Advent of Code 2023 (https://adventofcode.com/).